HasiniCha/HasiniCha-Product-Management-Dashboard/READMEupdated.md

 javascript
 Copy code
 const API_BASE_URL = "http://localhost:8081";

-4. Configure Cloudinary in the Front-End
+4. 🚀Configure Cloudinary in the Front-End
 To enable image uploading with Cloudinary, configure the front-end to handle file uploads.

 In the CreateProduct.jsx file, add your Cloudinary Cloud Name and Upload Preset Name:

-Find the Cloudinary configuration section in CreateProduct.jsx and replace your_cloud_name_here and your_upload_preset_name_here with your actual Cloudinary details.
-Update the following lines:
+Update the following lines in CreateProduct.jsx  : javascript
-javascript
 Copy code
 imageData.append("upload_preset", "your_upload_preset_name_here");  // Line 80